 There is the elected government which changes every 4-8 years and sometimes longer (in the case of Congress and State legislatures).
 As well, there is an established government – career feds who are never fired, and rarely quit their jobs.
 They just move between agencies with established patterns and principles in tow.
 They are the foot soldiers who actually do the work.
 The established government is where the real change begins.

-That’s exactly right and spoken like someone who has worked within government circles before.1 One of my major concerns with the Gov 2.0 and related trends is that the same evolution that took place in social media marketing circles will repeat itself.
+That’s exactly right and spoken like someone who has worked within government circles before. ((which I believe Aaron has)) One of my major concerns with the Gov 2.0 and related trends is that the same evolution that took place in social media marketing circles will repeat itself.